-Date & Initials

-Step Procedure Tech.
-QA

-18.3.5 18-1 after each round of adjustments.
+Date & Initials Step Procedure Tech.
+QA 18.3.5 To compress the Lightband tighten the cable ties in maximum increments of 0.05 inch.
+Work around the Lightband and record all measurements in Table 18-1 after each round of adjustments.
 The flange distance at all LCTs shall agree within 0.05 inch prior to compressing further.
 If a cable tie is over-tightened or breaks, remove and replace the cable tie.
-Repeat this iterative process until the flange distance at every LCT complies

-with the pre-Stow distance in Figure 8-7.

-18.3.6 Proceed to section 9 to Stow the Lightband.
+Repeat this iterative process until the flange distance at every LCT complies with the pre-Stow distance in Figure 8-9.
+18.3.6 Proceed to Section 9 to Stow the Lightband.
 N/A N/A